MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-howto-manage-conversation-flow.md

 ## Introduction

-In this tutorial, we'll walk through an example of managing conversation flow using dialogs and the Bot Builder SDK for Node.js.
+In this article, we'll walk through an example of managing conversation flow using dialogs and the Bot Builder SDK for Node.js.

 > [!NOTE]
 > To do: add introductory content -- image of example bot dialog flow (from: media/designing-bots/core/dialogs-screens.png)